-- 1. Press the failover button in either the Continuous Access UI or within Command View EVA or run a SSSU script. - 2.
-Scan the SCSI bus or reboot the systems at the alternate site.

-- 3. Recover the SAP database. - If the entire database has been replicated, the defined MSCS SAP database service will automatically start the Oracle or SQL Server database instance.
-During database startup, there will an automatic performed instance recovery.
+- Press the failover button in either the Continuous Access UI or within Command View EVA or run a SSSU script. - 2.
+Scan the SCSI bus or reboot the systems at the alternate site. - 3.
+Recover the SAP Oracle database: - If the entire database has been replicated, the defined MSCS SAP database service will automatically start the Oracle database instance.
+During database startup, Oracle will automatically perform an instance recovery.
 The time it takes until the database is available depends on the number of open transactions during the disaster situation. - If only redo log information has been replicated, the following steps must be taken: - Start up and recover the standby database to apply archived redo logs that were not successfully transferred by way of IP while the disaster occurred. - Shut down the standby database after all archived redo logs have been applied. - Apply the replicated online redo log information to the standby database using the latest replicated control file from the primary site using the following options: